-Sometimes, we may have done some mistake and we are facing issues with TDE.
-If you have good backup of the wallet then we can go back to the backup file.
+Sometimes, we may have done some mistakes and we are facing issues with TDE.
+If you have a good backup of the wallet then we can go back to the backup file.

 ewallet.p12 – This is the actual wallet file

 To restore the wallet from one of the backup files do the following: